enthought/mayavi/docs/README.txt

    imports.
  * VTK-5.x, VTK-4.4 or VTK-4.2.
 It is unlikely to work with VTK-3.x.
  * Traits, version 2.
- * Numeric/numarray/scipy -- Any recent version should be fine.
+ * numpy -- Any recent version should be fine.
- * scipy_distutils/scipy.distutils -- for the installation script.
  * To use `ivtk.py`, `mlab` you need to have `pyface` installed.
  * To use the plugins you need Envisage installed.